-The Germany for Educators program provides opportunities for teacher education students across grade levels and academic disciplines to delve into Germany education and culture.
+The International PDS in Nürtingen, Germany provides opportunities for teacher education students across grade levels and academic disciplines to delve into Germany education and culture.
 Additionally, teachers from Germany are provided an opportunity to work and observe in American schools.
-Teacher candidates and faculty/staff travel to Germany every other summer for approximately two weeks.
+Teacher candidates and faculty/staff travel to Germany every other summer for approximately two and a half weeks.
 Teachers from Germany visit Buffalo each spring semester for two weeks.

 Nürtingen (view map) is a small, historic, town located near Stuttgart - the home of Mercedes-Benz and Porsche - in the state of Baden-Württemberg in southwestern Germany.
 With the Black Forest only an hour away, Nürtingen is surrounded by hills, valleys, parks, and vineyards.
 The average July temperature is 68°F with a daily average of over 15 hours of daylight.
 German is the national language.